lebao3105/texteditor/README.md

 </div>

 ## Setup
-> Note: Please uninstall older version of texteditor first, if you have installed it This project requires Python >=3.8 with only wxPython installed (for this time).
+> Note: Please uninstall older version of texteditor first, if you have installed it.

+This project requires Python >=3.8 with only wxPython installed (for this time).
 To generate wheel files you also need ```build``` installed.

 Let's get started: